 The West Virginia Wetland Rapid Assessment Method (WVWRAM) is a standardized protocol for rapidly assessing the functions, services, values, and condition of wetlands.
 The West Virginia Department of Environmental Protection (WVDEP) has developed this method in coordination with the West Virginia Division of Natural Resources (WVDNR), with funding from the U.S. Environmental Protection Agency's Wetland Program Development program.

 This document describes the data analysis and formulas behind the two-part wetland assessment method, which consists of a rapid field assessment and GIS assessment.
-The field and GIS protocol for users is described in the separate WVWRAM User Manual.
-The combined field and GIS assessment produces a broad palette of metrics that can be rolled up into composite scores for specific purposes.
-The regulatory wetland function score is designed to be used for actions related to the Clean Water Act, including permitting, compensatory mitigation and the in-lieu fee program.
+The field protocol for users is described in the separate WVWRAM User Manual.
+The GIS and field assessments are combined to produce a regulatory score that is part of the input for Clean Water Act permitting, including impact assessment and compensatory mitigation.
+The wetland condition score supports probabilistic wetland monitoring activities at WVDEP.
 The WVDNR land acquisition score supports decision-making regarding state lands.
-The wetland condition score supports wetland monitoring activities at WVDEP.
-Additional rollups are possible depending on the particular needs of agencies and organizations for planning purposes and for conservation, restoration, enhancement, and protection of wetlands in West Virginia.
+WVWRAM provides a science-based method to support conservation, restoration, enhancement, and protection of wetlands in West Virginia.